 Preparing to Meet With a Criminal Defense Attorney

 When you are faced with allegations of sexual misconduct the stakes are very high.
 How this turns out for you will depend a great deal on your attorney and their expertise with these complicated cases.
-There are plenty of criminal defense attorneys who will take any criminal charge that walks in the door.
+There are plenty of criminal defense attorney who will take any criminal charge that walks in the door.
 At the Meryhew Law Group we are not a Jack of All Trades law firm.
 We focus our practice on the defense of those accused of sexual offenses, and we have the expertise and the experience to insure you get a vigorous and intelligent defense.Choosing the Right Attorney for You

 In order to find the best attorney for you, here are few things to consider in your search: